geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But now the vessel stops, the waves divide,
 And seem a glassy wall on every side;
 Down to the bosom of the deep it goes,
-And o'er their heads the crystal arches close ;
+And o'er their heads the crystal arches close;
 At length they reach a realm of purest air,
-Where, far above, the waves like clouds appear ;
+Where, far above, the waves like clouds appear;
 And thro' their lucid veil with soften'd ray,
 The emerald sun diffused a milder day.
-Here, as on earth, tall woods and hills ascend ;
+Here, as on earth, tall woods and hills ascend;
-Here cities rise, and fruitful vales extend ;.
+Here cities rise, and fruitful vales extend;.